sonos/torch-to-nnef/README.md

 # help(export_model_to_nnef)
 ```

-As shown in API it is by default not checked by tract inference library but has
-opt-in to ensure compatibility.
+`export_model_to_nnef` is the main API of this library.

+One of it's core features is ability to specify an `inference_target` with spefic options:
+- `TractNNEF` is the engine developed by SONOS (see [here](https://github.com/sonos/tract/))
+- `KhronosNNEF` is the standard specification as thought by Khronos group (see [here](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html))

 ## Limitation

-Torch Model need to be serializable to `torch.jit` (fancy python dict routing
+Torch Model need to be serializable to `torch.jit`.
-or others might prevent proper tracing of it).

-This applies for `nn.Module` with forward containing default None parameters which
+This applies for `nn.Module` with forward outputing complex object or None parameters which
-will crash as no work around have been found yet.

-Also, we follow to some extent limitation of NNEF specification, in particular:
-We concretize dynamic shape at export for some operators such as (zeros_like/ones/arange ...).
+will be filtered out (only torch.Tensor are supposed).

-Only *Static* Quantization is supported and for now only with scheme `torch.per_tensor_affine`.
+Only Quantization supported by tract is for now translated only with scheme `torch.per_tensor_affine` (*Static*).

 ## Design choice